Geely Yuanjing X3: Maple 30X

-The motor of the Maple 30X has a maximum output of 70kw (94hp) and a maximum torque of 180N.m, the electric driving range on one full charge is up to 306 km or 190 miles.
+The motor of the Maple 30X has a maximum output of 70kW (94 hp) and a maximum torque of 180N.m, the electric driving range on one full charge is up to 306 km or 190 miles.
 The Maple 30X comes with express charging and standard charging options.
 Express charging enables the vehicle to be charged to 80% in 30 minutes.
 A home plug-in charging feature is also available for all future Maple brand electric vehicles.

 Geometry EX3

 The Geometry EX3 launched in 2021 is a subcompact electric crossover SUV based on the Geely Yuanjing X3.
 It comes with a 37.23 kWh battery providing a claimed range of 322 kilometers (200 miles).
 The EX3 was only sold in 2021 and was replaced by the completely redesigned Geometry E in 2022.